RishwanthJVK/Human_Activity_Classification/README.md

 # Human Activity Classification Using Sensor Data

-This project focuses on building and evaluating machine learning models to classify human activities (like walking, sitting, standing, etc.) based on time-series sensor data.
+This project focuses on building and evaluating machine learning models to classify human activities (like walking, sitting, standing, etc.) based on sensor data.
 The goal is to identify the best-performing classification model using systematic evaluation and hyperparameter tuning.

 ---